Macy's (M)

 Macy's Trailing 12-Month Operating Margin (GAAP)

-This quarter, Macy's generated an operating profit margin of 2%, in line with the same quarter last year.
+In Q3, Macy’s breakeven margin was in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 9. Cash Is King